rjfmachado/bicepregistry/README.md

 A secretless implementation of a Bicep module registry using [GitHub Open ID Connect](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-azure) and [Azure AD workload identity federation](https://docs.microsoft.com/en-us/azure/active-directory/develop/workload-identity-federation-create-trust-github?tabs=azure-portal).

 The solution deploys Azure Container Registry and configures Azure Role Based Access Control to allow the GitHub Repository to push bicep modules to it through OIDC.
-However, the deployment workflow and approach can be reused to most support many other Azure deployment scenarios.
+However, the deployment workflow and approach can be reused to support many other Azure deployment scenarios.

 ## Deploy the solution